RediSearch/RediSearch/docs/commands/ft.aggregate.md

 limits the number of results to return just `num` results starting at index `offset` (zero-based).
 It is much more efficient to use `SORTBY … MAX` if you are interested in just limiting the output of a sort operation.
+  If a key expires during the query, an attempt to `load` the key's value will return a null array.

 However, limit can be used to limit results without sorting, or for paging the n-largest results as determined by `SORTBY MAX`.
 For example, getting results 50-100 of the top 100 results is most efficiently expressed as `SORTBY 1 @foo MAX 100 LIMIT 50 50`.
 Removing the `MAX` from `SORTBY` results in the pipeline sorting _all_ the records and then paging over results 50-100.
 </details>